robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - uses only the HTTP protocol
 - for performing CRUD operations, it should use GET POST PUT and DELETE
 - should return the result in the form of JSON, XML

+REST based services follow some of the above principles but not all.
+RESTful services means it follows all of the above principoles.
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?